When you’re on holiday in North Norfolk you have to explore our Deep History Coast!

 Across the 16 miles or so of coast there are over 20,000 fossils found every year.
 You might not turn up a 500,000 year old axe head (although one has been found) nor indeed a mammoth, but you’ll be walking across land that was once joined to Europe.
 It was a huge, sweeping plain roamed by wild animals and those early hunters.

 Not that you’ll be far from creature comforts.
 There’s no need to go hunting for your food and drink when you’re visiting North Norfolk.
 There are lots of cafes, pubs and restaurants to sustain you when you’re out for the day, and of course you won’t be far from your expedition base camp when you’re staying Woodland Holiday Park – where we’ll make sure you won’t go hungry.
-Although of course you may want to relax in your hot tub before barbecuing your own meal.
+Although of course you may want to relax in your hot tub before barbecuing your own meal at your log cabin.

 Our Deep History Coast is a really exciting place to visit.
 For the younger ones there’s always something to be looking out for, at every step of your wandering.
 There are lots of attractions and places to visit too.
 Weybourne, Cromer and Happisburgh are all within reach.
 It’s a world of beaches, countryside, lighthouses and long, long walks.
 Family friendly, dog friendly and full of things to do this ancient land is the perfect holiday spot for today.